matthieuporte/Forbidden-Jutsus/README.md

 1) `ssh-keygen -t ed25519 -C "your_email@example.com"`
 2) Ask me to add you public key on github

-Note : with this method you will only be able to push on termux but it's way safer than using a github token
+Note : with this method you will only be able to push on termux but it's way safer than using a github token.

 ### Obsidian tricks